Parietal eye: Anatomy

 The third eye is much smaller than the main paired eyes; in living species, it is always covered by skin, and is usually not readily visible externally.
 The parietal eye is a part of the epithalamus, which can be divided into two major parts—the epiphysis (the pineal organ; or the pineal gland, if it is mostly endocrine) and the parapineal organ (often called the parietal eye or, if it is photoreceptive, the third eye).
 The structures arise as a single anterior evagination of the pineal organ or as a separate outgrowth of the roof of the diencephalon; during development, it divides into two bilaterally somewhat symmetric organs, which rotate their location to become a caudal pineal organ and a parapineal organ.
 In some species, the parietal eye protrudes through the skull.
-The parietal eye's way of detecting light differs from the use of rod cells and cone cells in a normal vertebrate eye.
+The parietal eye uses chemical changes to detect light, rather than rod cells and cone cells as in a normal vertebrate eye.

 Many of the oldest fossil vertebrates, including ostracoderms, placoderms, crossopterygians, and early tetrapods, have in their skulls sockets that appear to have held functional third eyes.
 The socket remains as a foramen between the parietal bones in many living amphibians and reptiles, although it has vanished in birds and mammals.